-We provide 3 web-connected PCs to search the catalogue and Internet-resources, including licensed e-journals and databases.
-Free wireless Internet service (Wi-Fi) for personal laptops is also available.
+We provide three computers for personal use and Internet access, including access to licensed e-journals and databases.
+Free wireless Internet service (Wi-Fi) for personal notebooks is also available.